uliana1one/KeyPass/docs/api.md

 ---

 **Note**: The wallet detection and account selection functions are implemented in the example boilerplates.
 Copy the relevant code from `examples/react-boilerplate/` or `examples/vanilla-boilerplate/` to use these features in your application.

+**Backend Note**: To extend the backend, add new routes to `proxy-server.cjs` (or your backend entrypoint).
+You can implement custom logic for credential storage, issuance, or verification as needed for your application.